zenmindai/CustomGPTassistant/README.md

 6. Paste **Client ID** and **Client Secret** into the Authentication windows, into their respective fields
 7. Copy the Authorization URL and Toke URL from this image into the respective areas in the pop-up. ![image](https://github.com/zenmindai/CustomGPTassistant/assets/58801094/abdb7ac7-59b4-4847-968e-0046fca9ab0c)
 8. Copy Scope URLs into the Authentication Scope empty text box, for the email and calendar domains.
 9. Save the authentication window.
-This will take you back to the Configure page.
+This will take you back to the Edit actions page.
+10. Copy and past the openAPIschema.yaml file into the Schema box.
+11. Click the back arrow icon left of the Edit actions.
-10. Copy the Callback URL, which should be on the left panel, below the Actions.
+12. Copy the Callback URL, which should be on the left panel, below the Actions.
-11. Go back to Google Workspace Console, and paste the Callback URI into the console.
+13. Go back to Google Workspace Console, and paste the Callback URI into the console.
+14. Go back to the OpenAI website for building the CustomGPT.
+15. Copy and paste the Instructions file into the Instruction window.
+16. Click on the Update or Save green button on the upper right corner of the page.
+This will save your changes.
+17. Test out the assistant in the right panel!

 # Resources